ray-project/ray/doc/source/serve/multi-app.md

 * Copy the entire old config to an entry under the `applications` field.
 * Remove `host` and `port` from the entry and move them under the `http_options` field.
 * Name the application.
 * If you haven't already, set the application-level `route_prefix` to the route prefix of the ingress deployment in the application.
+In a multi-application config, you should set route prefixes at the application level instead of for the ingress deployment in each application.
 * When needed, add more applications.

 For more details on the multi-application config format, see the documentation for [`ServeDeploySchema`](serve-rest-api-config-schema).